Webhooks

 Webhooks are where BIN monitoring breach notifications get sent

 To use the BIN Monitoring Service, it is necessary to setup a Webhook with Enzoic.
 You will need to specify a URL on your end that will be called with a POST whenever a notification is made.
-This can be done via API using the Webhooks API or by contacting Enzoic Support.
+This can be done via API using the or by .
 You will also receive a Webhook Key and Webhook Secret which will be passed to your endpoint via basic HTTP authentication.

 NOTE: Webhook notifications will be sent from IP address: 52.42.159.171.
 You may need to update your firewall rules accordingly.